Georgia Travel Insurance 2026

 Why Insurance Matters Beyond the Legal Requirement

-Georgia is a very safe country with low crime rates, and healthcare in cities like Tbilisi and Batumi is affordable by Western standards.
-However, quality and access drop significantly outside major cities.
-In mountain regions where many of Georgia's best road trip destinations are located, facilities are basic and emergency response times can be long.
+Georgia is a safe country with low crime rates.
+Healthcare in Tbilisi and Batumi is affordable by Western standards.
+Outside major cities, though, quality and access drop.
+In mountain regions where many of Georgia's best road trip destinations sit, facilities are basic and emergency response can be slow.

 Road safety is one of the biggest practical risks for visitors.
-Accident rates are higher than in most European countries, and this applies whether you are driving yourself, riding in a marshrutka minivan, or taking a taxi.
-If you plan to drive mountain roads to places like Tusheti, Svaneti, or Racha, accident cover and emergency evacuation insurance become especially important.
+Accident rates are higher than in most European countries.
+This applies whether you are driving yourself, riding in a marshrutka, or taking a taxi.
+If you plan to drive mountain roads to Tusheti, Svaneti, or Racha, accident cover and evacuation insurance are essential.

 Can You Buy Insurance at the Airport or Border?